wikimedia/mediawiki-extensions-FileImporter/README.md

    either with a source URL as a URL parameter in the request, or the user will be presented with an input field to enter the URL.
     - The special page requires:
-      - the right as configured in wgFileImporterRequiredRight to operate.
+      - the right as configured in FileImporterRequiredRight to operate.
       - the rights required to be able to upload files.
       - uploads to be enabled on the site.
       - the user to not be blocked locally or globally.